USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 ## Biogenic and Land Surface Inputs
 <a id=ocean_1></a>
-### OCEAN_1: Sea salt mask
+### OCEAN_1: Sea spray mask
 [Return to Table 4-1](#ocean_1_t)

 Used by: CCTM

-The CMAQ aerosol models AERO5 and AERO6 can compute sea salt emissions from both open ocean grid cells and surf zone grid cells.
+The CMAQ aerosol models AERO5 and AERO6 can compute sea spray emissions from both open ocean grid cells and surf zone grid cells.
 The addition of the surf zone option simulates the elevated emissions rates of sea salt in coastal regions where wave action occurs.
 The OCEAN_1 file contains data on the fraction of each grid cell that is either open ocean (OPEN) or in the surf zone (SURF).
 When CCTM is compiled with AERO5 or AERO6, it will expect the OCEAN_1 file as input.

-**>> Comment <<** DW: We need to revisit this after we decide the fate of ocean file.
+See the [CMAQ Ocean File Tutorial](Tutorials/CMAQ_UG_tutorial_oceanfile.md) for step by step instructions on creating this file.

 <a id=gspro></a>
 ### GSPRO: Speciation profiles